99x/serverless-dynamodb-local/README.md

 ## Development Setup

 * Make a Serverless Project dedicated for plugin development, or use an existing Serverless Project
 * Make a "plugins" folder in the root of your Project and copy this codebase into it.
-Title it your custom plugin name with the suffix "-dev", like "myplugin-dev"
+Title it your custom plugin name with the suffix "-dev", like "serverless-dynamodb-local-dev"
 * Go to root of your Project and edit the s-project.json and add
 ```
 "plugins": [
-"serverless-dynamodb-local"
+"serverless-dynamodb-local-dev"
 ]
 ```
 * Open a commandline from your root Project folder and Start a new dynamodb instance by running